Runcorn: Industrialisation

-For hundreds of years, the only means of crossing the River Mersey at this point had been by the Runcorn ferry.
-Thomas Telford proposed a 1000 ft single span suspension bridge as early as 1817, but not until 1868 did the first bridge, Runcorn Railway Bridge, open across the Mersey at Runcorn.
-This gave the town direct rail links with Liverpool and the rest of the country.

 Runcorn was becoming an industrialised and highly polluted town.
 During the later 19th century the town became increasingly dominated by the chemical and tanning industries.
 In the 1880s a pipeline was opened between Northwich and Weston Point, supplying brine to the salt works and in 1896 the Castner Kellner chemical works was established.
 In 1894 the Manchester Ship Canal was opened throughout its length.
 This allowed ocean-going ships to travel inland as far as Salford, some of them calling at the port of Runcorn.
 The rise in population between 1881 and 1891 and the drop by 1901 is explained by the number of people involved in constructing the ship canal.